sage-code/maj/alphabet.md

 Te Letter "c" sounds like Latvian "c" not English "c".
 It sounds like "ts" in English word "cats".
 The best IPA sound is: `t͡s` To make this sound you put you tang in "t" position and make a pitch sound "ts" instead.

-1. English is inconsistent.
-Sometimes "c" is read "k", other times `ʂ`.
-Therefore in English you must learn how to "spell" correctly.
-Maj can be rad and write using _deterministic rules_.
-Once you have learned the rules you can read and write any Maj word.

 **IPA practice**
-* ENG: "cats"  => IPA: "kat͡s"
-* MAK: "cen"   => IPA: "t͡s"

-2. In English sounds "ce", "ci" is pronounced "se", "si", but in Maj, "c" is pronounced "ts" like in "cats".
-Let's make exercise using Maj alphabet to write phonetic for two English words:

 * ceba = ENG: "cerebellum" => IPA: "t͡seba"
 * ciga = ENG: "cigarette"  => IPA: "t͡səga"

-In Maj the groups {ca, ce, cy, co, cu} are also read {tsa, tse, tsy, tso, tsu}.
-To prevent this effect you must use letter "k" instead of "c".
-Notice uppercase "C" represent "carbon" element that is written "carba" = IPA:"t͡sarba" no need to write "karba".

-**IPA practice**

-* ceba => IPA:"tseba"
-* ciga => IPA:"tsɨga"

 **Modified: K**